-☐ I love Florence, UAE
+I LOVE FLORENCE, UAE

-Dar Al-Arkan launched I Love Florence Tower (ILFT), its first international real estate development project, in December 2017.
-With a Gross Development Value of SAR 817 million (USD 218 million), the ILF Tower, comprises bespoke apartments with luxury interiors designed by Roberto Cavalli, with water views and access on the Dubai Canal, with easy proximity to major attractions.

-In 2018, off-plan sales were launched in Saudi, with encouraging results delivering 70% of total sales to Saudi investors in our home market as of end 2018.
+Dar Al-Arkan launched I Love Florence Tower (ILF), its first international real estate development project, in December 2017.
+With a Gross Development Value of SAR 817 million (USD 218 million) and comprises 454 units.
+The ILF tower, features bespoke apartments with luxury interiors designed by Roberto Cavalli, with water views and access on the Dubai Canal, with easy proximity to major attractions.
+In 2018, off-plan sales were launched in Saudi, with encouraging results delivering 73% of total sales to Saudi investors in our home market as of end 2019.
+We launched 38% of total units and sold 75% of that by the end of 31 Dec 2019.